 We advise anyone whose email address has been used to send emails without their knowledge to change their passwords, if they have not done so already.
 Also, when you receive emails, be cautious of clicking on any links in them that you are not expecting, or which are out of character with what you would expect.

-Bogus street and door-to-door collections
+Bogus street or door-to-door collections

-Our supporters and the Police have made us aware of some people in South Wales knocking on doors posing as Unicef fundraisers.
+Our supporters and the Police have made us aware of some people in South Wales and elsewhere knocking on doors posing as Unicef fundraisers.
 This follows previous reports in Manchester and Bolton of people falsely posing as Unicef UK fundraisers around the town centre.
 We always encourage members of the public to remain vigilant.
 Our genuine fundraisers will always carry identification and wear a Unicef branded uniform.
 If you suspect people are falsely claiming to fundraise for Unicef UK you should not confront them, but instead contact your local police by phoning 101 or our Supporter Care team on 0300 330 5580.

 We remain in contact with the Police on these matters and will report any further suspicious activity so that they can take the appropriate action.